Vedant336Neekhra/Conway-s-Game-Of-Life/README.md

 2. Reset everything by pressing 'q'.
 3. Pause the simulation with the spacebar and unpause using the same (cells turn red if the simulation is paused).
 Initially in a paused state.
 4. Run the simulation in a continuous manner or in steps by pressing 'c' (initially in a continuous state).
 5. If going by steps then use right arrow ey to move further.
+6. I have also added the zoom in, zoom out and dragging features.